Magalhães Barata: Vargas Era

-After the Brazilian Revolution of 1930, Magalhães Barata was released from prison and returned to Belém, this time as Federal Interventor for the Vargas Government where he was met with great popular support, three days after taking over as interventor, he was promoted to captain and once again to major in August 1931.
+After the Revolution of 1930, Magalhães Barata was released from prison and returned to Belém, this time as Federal Interventor for the Vargas Government where he was met with great popular support, three days after taking over as interventor, he was promoted to captain and once again to major in August 1931.

 In December 1931, Magalhães Barata founded the Liberal Party of Pará, which reunited the revolutionary elements in the state and supported the politics of Getúlio Vargas, being affiliated with his National Civic Union.
 On the elections of 1933, the Liberal Party elected all the representatives of the state of Pará to the National Constitutionalist Assembly.

 By 1934 however, the party's influence decreased as the opposition united under the Paraense United Front, and in the elections held in October of that year, they only elected seven of the nine Federal Deputies and 21 of the 30 Deputies in the state's Constitutional Assembly.
 In 1935 the assemble attempted to elect Mário Chermont instead of Magalhães Barata after seven deputies of his Liberal Party broke off with him, this led to police force against the deputies to stop the voting, after which Magalhães Barata was elected governor of the state by the deputies which had been able to vote.

-His election would not be upheld, as a habeas corpus impetrated to the Regional Electoral Tribunal put in question the legality of the elections, leading to a renewed federal intervention in the state led by Interventor Roberto Carlos Vasco Carneiro de Mendonça on April 12, 1935, and after efforts to pacify the region, new elections were held on April 29, 1935, where José Carneiro da Gama Malcher was elected governor of Pará.
+His election would not be upheld, as a habeas corpus impetrated to the Regional Electoral Tribunal put in question the legality of the elections, leading to a renewed federal intervention in the state led by Interventor Roberto Carlos Vasco Carneiro de Mendonça on 12 April 1935, and after efforts to pacify the region, new elections were held on 29 April 1935, where José Carneiro da Gama Malcher was elected governor of Pará.

-In January 1936, Magalhães Barata returned to active military service, assuming command of the 6th Hunter Battalion in Ipameri, in May of the same year, was promoted to lieutenant colonel and in September 1939 was promoted to colonel remaining in military service until February 8, 1943, when he was once again nominated Federal Interventor in the State of Pará where he remained until the end of the Vargas Government.
+In January 1936, Magalhães Barata returned to active military service, assuming command of the 6th Hunter Battalion in Ipameri, in May of the same year, was promoted to lieutenant colonel and in September 1939 was promoted to colonel remaining in military service until 8 February 1943, when he was once again nominated Federal Interventor in the State of Pará where he remained until the end of the Vargas Government.